Table of Contents

 AVM surgery provides several important benefits to patients with vascular malformations:

-- Prevents life-threatening brain haemorrhage.
+- Prevents life-threatening brain hemorrhage.

 - Reduces or eliminates seizure episodes.